mayshin10/STL/README.md

 Sequence Containers
 --------------------------------------
-A sequence container is a container that stores objects of the smae type in a linear arrangement.
+A sequence container is a container that stores objects of the same type in a linear arrangement.
 These are the functions supported by the Sequence containers in this library.
 |expression|contents1|ex|
 |:---|---:|:---:|
 |dddd|dddd|ddddd|